 Contentment is defined as happiness with your situation in life.
 As Christians, we are God’s own children, called by his name, and seated in heavenly places with him.

 What better life situation than that?
-We should be oozing contentment!
-And should be the most content of all people.
+We should be oozing contentment, and be the most content of all people!
 But the problem is that contentment does not happen automatically.
-It takes cultivating and we often lack the proper tools.
+It takes cultivating, and we often lack the proper tools.

 So let’s unearth a few basic tools for cultivating deep abiding contentment!

 1. Counting our blessings.

 This seems trite because we’ve heard it so often.
 But counting blessings can help us stop wanting more — by seeing that we already have enough.
 And enough really is, well, enough!